This week an interesting query came in.

 My plan was to make three different picture layers that would slot together using linking pieces to create an attractive landscape scene.
 I started with a nice Hogwarts clip art image for the background layer.
 The centre layer would be overlapping trees – as if we’re looking at the Hogwarts castle through the forest.
 Then the front layer would be the names of the wedding couple!

 So first it was important to think about the linking pieces.
 I decided to use slots as this would also keep the layers nice and rigid.
 Here is what I had drawn up a couple of weeks earlier as the back piece to my prototype Christmas cards.

-So I reused my linking pieces (on the right) keeping the size and distance between slots the same – 3mm wide by 50mm tall.
+So I reused my linking pieces (middle top) keeping the size and distance between slots the same – 3mm wide by 50mm tall.
 The width of the slot cuts is 3mm as I’m using 3mm MDF for prototyping.
 So, for now, as long as I don’t change the slots, the overall width of the back piece can be as big as we like!
 I took my Hogwarts image and lined up the 3x50mm slot holes with the bottom line of the image.
 If your using Adobe Illustrator, select the holes and back shape together, then choose ‘Minus Front’ in the Pathfinder Shape Modes tab to extrude the slots from the back.

 I repeated this process for the second layer (Forbidden Forest), and then again for the front layer which is a personalised message for the wedding couple ‘Mr and Mrs Bellbrough – Hogwarts 4EVA’.
 The second layer worked much the same way.
 With it being in front of the background means it does need to be fairly see-through so as not to obscure the castle completely.
 Trees are perfect for this!
 I chose wintery leaf-bare trees to make the scene look a bit more atmospheric and eerie.